CrisGiacomazzi/Indigenous-Health-Access/README.md

 * Culture had a significant decrease after the pilot program(10%, _p-value_: 0.00)
 * Tradition had a significant decrease after the pilot program (_p-value_: 0.01)
 * Costs are inversely related with racism in this simulation - *Episodes of racism are linked to high-cost care and this pattern that existed even before the pilot program.*
+* There is no correlation among variables before or after the pilot program (HQL,racism, culture, and tradition correlations) (_p-value_: 0.53, 0.97, 0.55 respectively)

 # Project Plan
 To ensure the feasibility of the project, a pilot program will be developed.